 Search Engine Optimization (SEO) / Search Engine Marketing (SEM)

-When someone is looking for something (a place to eat, what to watch, driving directions, business services, etc.) they typically pull out a smartphone and do an internet search.
-The internet has effectively replaced phone books (remember those?), print newspapers, driving maps, encyclopedias (another old school form of knowledge), and other forms of information.
+When someone is looking for something (a place to eat, what to watch, business services, etc.) they typically pull out a smartphone and do an internet search.
+The internet has effectively replaced phone books (remember those?), print newspapers, driving maps, encyclopedias, and other forms of information.

 - Google My Business – Google’s online business directory, tied to it’s mapping product.
 This is the single most effective way to be found, make sure your listing is current!